danog/MadelineProtoDocs/old_docs/API_docs_v44/methods/auth.acceptLoginToken.md

 ---
 title: auth.acceptLoginToken
 description: Accept QR code login token, logging in the app that generated it.

-Returns info about the new session.

-For more info, see [login via QR code](https://core.telegram.org/api/qr-login).
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/auth_acceptLoginToken.html
 ---